CloudVLab/qwiklabs-content-bundle-spec/quiz-bundle-spec.md

 ### matching Stems

-Match items need an additional `stems` array which contains all of the question(s) for which the user must provide a match and the matching answer.
+Match items need an additional `stems` array which contains the question(s) for which the user must provide the matching answer.

 attribute    | required | type       | notes
 -------------| -------- | -----------| -----------------------------------------